tcd93/MSSQL-execution-plan/README.md

 ![](img/2021-03-01-13-44-53.png)

-_Histogram cannot be used when we're using paramater_, it then falls back to Density, which is estimated as `Total rows * Density` = `1357786 * 2.020488E-05` = `27.43` rows - but in actualality there is 2134 rows! (as showed in Histogram `EQ_ROWS` attribute).
+_Histogram cannot be used when we're using parameter_, it then falls back to Density, which is estimated as `Total rows * Density` = `1357786 * 2.020488E-05` = `27.43` rows - but in actuality there is 2134 rows! (as showed in Histogram `EQ_ROWS` attribute).
 Optimizer failed pretty hard there 🤔

 ### Memory Grant
 - Memory Grant value (kb) can only be seen in Actual execution mode
 - This memory is used to store temporary rows for sort, hash join & [parallelism exchange operators](###-parallelism-operators)
-- SQL Server calculates this based on statistics, lack of available memory grant causes a tempdb spill ([tempDB](https://docs.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-ver15) is a global resource that is used to stores all temporary objects)
+- SQL Server calculates this based on statistics, lack of available memory grant causes a `tempdb` spill ([tempDB](https://docs.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-ver15) is a global resource that is used to stores all temporary objects)

 <blockquote style="font-size:85%">

 In SQL server 2012+, a yellow warning icon is displayed in plan explorer when the processor detects a spill (not enough RAM to store data)

-For SQL server 2008R2, check the “sort warnings” event in <a href="https://www.sqlshack.com/an-overview-of-the-sql-server-profiler/">SQL profiler</a> to detect memory spil
+For SQL server 2008R2, check the “sort warnings” event in <a href="https://www.sqlshack.com/an-overview-of-the-sql-server-profiler/">SQL profiler</a> to detect memory spill

 </blockquote>